MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/register-sources-to-dw.md

 **Troubleshooting Steps**

-To troubleshoot this problem, complete the following steps.
+To troubleshoot this problem, follow these steps:

-Step 1: Check the deployment status of your management packs:
+1. Check the deployment status of your management packs.
+To check the deployment status, do the following:

     1. In the Service Manager console, select **Data Warehouse**.

     2. Select **Management Packs**, and in the search **Filter** box, enter **report**.
 This filters results to report-related management packs.

     3. Check the deployment status (last column) of the following management packs.
 None of the management packs should have a status of **Failed**.

        - ServiceManager.ActivityManagement.Report.Library

        - ServiceManager.ProblemManagement.Report.Library

        - ServiceManager.IncidentManagement.Report.Libraryxxx

        - ServiceManager.ConfigurationManagement.Report.Library

        - ServiceManager.ChangeManagement.Report.Library

-Step 2: Check the event log for error messages that mention the assembly Microsoft.EnterpriseManagement.Reporting.Code.dll file.
+2. Check the event log for error messages that mention the assembly Microsoft.EnterpriseManagement.Reporting.Code.dll file.

-If any of the above five management packs failed deployment:
+    If any of the above five management packs failed deployment, do the following:

     1. On the data warehouse management server, open the Operations Manager event log.

     2. Filter the events with **Event Sources** as **Deployment** and **Event Level** as **Error**.

     3. If there are error messages in the event log that indicate **cannot load Assembly Microsoft.EnterpriseManagement.Reporting.Code.dll**, review the following items:

        1. Your installation of SQL Server Reporting Services (SSRS) may be on a different server than the data warehouse management server.

        2. If your SSRS installation is on the same server as the data warehouse management server, restart the SSRS service.

     4. Restart SSRS:

     1. Sign in to the server where SSRS is installed.